top of page

 Our Own Experience

 Cranfield University has a great deal of expertise in research relating to agriculture and the environment.
 In the context of EWA-BELT, this research involves a wide range of scientific disciplines.
 Key research applies biophysical, social, and economic methods to value benefits and trade-offs in land use systems, arising through land use change, and under different future scenarios.
-This has involved methodological development of spatially and temporally dynamic biophysical and economic models such as YieldSAFE and FarmSAFE, integrating Life Cycle Assessment and both market and non-market value assessments.
-Other research is focussing on the development of nitrogen models in agriculture and the application of digital technologies for smallholders growing tea.
+This has involved the methodological development of spatially and temporally dynamic biophysical and economic models such as YieldSAFE and FarmSAFE, integrating Life Cycle Assessment and both market and non-market value assessments.
+Other research focuses on the development of nitrogen models in agriculture and the application of digital technologies for smallholders growing tea.
 Further expertise lies in the application of social science methods to investigate public and farmer responses to new technologies such as agroforestry, as well as the development of stakeholder groups to identify innovations for agriculture.
 In these respects, recent projects include AgroMix (EU), AgForward (EU), WessexBESS (NERC), WetlandLIFE (NERC), NEXT_AG (NERC/CONNICYT), and SidaTim (FACCEIP) where field experiments on Sida hermaphrodita and Silphium perfoliatum.
-Other research conducted at Cranfield University includes research for post-harvest management of food quality and security and the development of mycotoxin management strategies in using innovative post- harvest technologies, including novel preservation systems and the development of DSS for real time monitoring of the risk of mycotoxins in stored commodities by linking physical measurements to biological models, developed at Cranfield.
-In this respect activities include being EU Mycotoxin Cluster Manager for seven projects in Framework 5, and research projects such as MycoGlobe (FP6), Mycored (FP7) and the EU “MyToolBox” project.
+Other research conducted at Cranfield University includes research for post-harvest management of food quality and security and the development of mycotoxin management strategies in using innovative post-harvest technologies, including novel preservation systems and the development of DSS for real-time monitoring of the risk of mycotoxins in stored commodities by linking physical measurements to biological models, developed at Cranfield.
+In this respect activities include being the EU Mycotoxin Cluster Manager for seven projects in Framework 5, and research projects such as MycoGlobe (FP6), Mycored (FP7), and the EU “MyToolBox” project.
 Cranfield University also has extensive expertise in applied soil erosion and conservation management, undertaking research and consultancy for sustainable land resource management, land degradation management, and improved soil and water engineering practices.
-In this respect, multi-disciplinary approaches have been used to integrate fundamental and applied land resources science together at a range of spatial and temporal scales.
-Recent research includes development of a soil management information system (SMIS) (AHDB) and consultancy for the UK Government to better understand options for soil protection, scaling up benefits of field scale soil protection measures to understand impacts at the landscape scale), and identify and quantifying the costs of soil degradation.
+In this respect, multi-disciplinary approaches have been used to integrate fundamental and applied land resources science at a range of spatial and temporal scales.
+Recent research includes the development of a soil management information system (SMIS) (AHDB) and consultancy for the UK Government to better understand options for soil protection, scaling up benefits of field scale soil protection measures to understand impacts at the landscape scale), and identify and quantifying the costs of soil degradation.

 Anil Graves

 I also use social science approaches to investigate the opportunities and challenges associated with introducing new techniques and land use systems and apply advanced techniques such as the calibrated heat pulse method and heat balance method to study water use in plants and trees in field experiments.
-In EWA-BELT, I will be leading WP4, where we will be looking at the costs and benefits, and opportunities and challenges of new technology options for farmers.
+In EWA-BELT, I will be leading WP4, where we will be looking at the costs benefits, opportunities, and challenges of new technology options for farmers.

 Paul Burgess

 I'm an Associate Professor in Crop Ecology and Management at Cranfield University.
-After completing a BSc in Agriculture and an MSc in Water Management, my PhD focused on improving tea management in the Southern Tanzania.
+After completing a BSc in Agriculture and an MSc in Water Management, my PhD focused on improving tea management in Southern Tanzania.
 I continued to work in Tanzania for another two years before returning to Cranfield in 1995.
 Since then, my research has focused on agroforestry, crop systems, and the use of models to improve farm management and profitability.

 From 2014 to 2018, I co-ordinated an EU project called AGFORWARD that promoted agroforestry in Europe.
 I am also currently leading a UK-funded project that is using digital technologies to improve smallholder tea production in Kenya.
 In EWA-BELT, I will be working with Dr Anil Graves in WP4 to assess the financial and socio-economic benefits and costs of a range of new technologies identified in WP2 and WP3.